rodrigo-cb/tiny-search-engine/libcs50/README.md

 $(LIB):
 	cp $(LIB)-`uname` $(LIB)
 ```
-This command just copies the relevant pre-compiled library to `libcs50.a`.
+Notice that just copies the relevant pre-compiled library to `libcs50.a`.

 To clean up, run `make clean`.